Fordi/buildless/README.md

 [Preact Router](https://github.com/preactjs/preact-router), and
 [HTM](https://github.com/developit/htm) - along with a
-[few of my own inventions](./docs/index.md) - that allows you to write modern web applications with little-to-no framework, and without a compilation step.
+[few of my own inventions](./docs/index.md) - that allow you to write modern web applications with little-to-no framework, and without a compilation step.

 The goal here is that you should be able to create apps whose source runs directly